ic-pcg/waveFunctionCollapse/README.md

 ## Possible extensions

-The current state of the project represents 2 weeks of team work.
-We are aware that there are multiple aspects which could be inproved, most notably:
+The current state of the project represents 2 weeks of teamwork.
+We are aware that there are multiple aspects which could be improved, most notably:

 * Setting the relative frequency of the tiles
-* Extending the program to more dimentions (3D)
+* Extending the program to more dimensions (3D)
 * Providing an interactive interface for users
 * Adding more tilesets